tunroam/paper/report/720future.md

 points to a home location without a fixed IP address, the server should be able to update its DNS records when the IP address changes.
 Besides DNS,
-other options exists such as *dynamic IPSec* or
+other options exists such as *dynamic IPsec* or
 Tunnel Endpoint Discovery (TED).
 Future research could explore ways to implement this.